DemonKingSwarn/play-rickastley-s-never-gonna-give-you-up-in-terminal/README.md

 ## To run this script:

-open your terminal after downloading the script and type `chmod +x rickroll.py` and press enter and then just run it by double clicking or type `./rickroll.py` in terminal and press enter.
+open your terminal after downloading the script and type `chmod +x rickroll.sh` and press enter and then just run it by double clicking or type `./rickroll.sh` in terminal and press enter.

 Have a good time rick rolling your friends :)